 8.5 The Affiliate acknowledges and agrees that:

-(a) the provisions of this Section and the Affiliate’s agreement with the same constitute a material inducement to CPA Café to enter into this Agreement;
+(a) the promises made in this Section and the Affiliate’s agreement, constitute a material inducement to CPA Café to enter into this Agreement;

 (c) that any breach of this Section would cause irreparable harm to CPA Café for which damages might not be an adequate remedy, and the Affiliate therefore agrees that in the event of any such breach CPA Café will be entitled to seek, in addition to any other right accruing to CPA Café under this Agreement or otherwise in law or equity, injunctive relief against the Affiliate without the necessity of proving actual damages; and